Skip to Content

 1. Run: Start practice right after school with a 2-4 mile run around the track after stretching, sometimes involving bleacher runs.

-2. Warm-up: Return to the room, change into wrestling shoes, and perform a warmup that includes somersaults, cartwheels, sprints etc.
+2. Warm up: Return to the room, change into wrestling shoes, and perform a warm up that includes somersaults, cartwheels, sprints etc.

 3. Stance and Motion Drills: Perform stance in motion drills, spin drills, leapfrogs, etc., for a few minutes.